-This award is endowed through the OSA Foundation by contributions from General Dynamics, the University of Michigan College of Engineering, Physical Optics Corporation and individual contributors, including Alexander Sawchuk, Joseph Goodman, James R. Fienup, G. Michael Morris, Tom Cathey and James Wyant.
-Please consider making a donation to support this special honor.
-Your gift will be matched by OSA with a contribution to the OSAF General Fund.
+The medal was established in 2006 to honor Emmett N. Leith, a world-renowned scientist in holography and optical information processing.
+It is endowed by General Dynamics, the University of Michigan College of Engineering, Physical Optics Corporation and individual contributors, including Alexander Sawchuk, Joseph Goodman, James R. Fienup, G. Michael Morris, Tom Cathey and James Wyant.

 For contributions to the fields of optical information processing and holography through the inventions of Fourier fringe analysis and coherence holography

 For extending the limits of optical metrology by integrating digital image processing with modern optical measurement techniques